 Casein is a protein in milk.
-For people with a casein sensitivity, consuming milk can trigger inflammation in the digestive system and throughout the body.
+For people with a casein sensitivity, consuming milk can

 Anyone who suspects that dairy products could be causing symptoms can talk to a dietitian.
 Trying an elimination diet or undergoing food sensitivity testing may help determine whether or not a dairy free diet is appropriate.